WuTUT/aihomework/README.md

 # aihomework
-# need to download Objection detectection API from Tensorflow
+# need to download Object detectection API from Tensorflow
 # clientgui/ is the GUI for user
-# netw/ contains the server and some .py files from Objection detectection to solve import error
+# netw/ contains the server and some .py files from Object detectection to solve import error
 # TODO: Threadings Exceptions More details for GUI